Egbert-Azure/egbert-azure.Github.io/_posts/not published yet 2023-12-15-about-me.md

 I also signed up for the ICCF Veterans World Cup 14 and just finished a game against the Ukrainian Internation Master Valeriy Khanas (2384)

 Valery is a well-known and very experienced player.
 Given the situation in Ukraine, how he plays and who plays during these uncertain times is even more impressive.
-So, I thought, for this blog, I will share the game.
+So, I thought, for this blog, I will share the game with you.

 <iframe style='border: 0;' width='900px' height='600px' src='https://share.chessbase.com/SharedGames/frame/?p=gK+iCe5Bu9Z5ZHluUzCVcI+xSSUn6CsfPE9+lT/Ao8w+ykUA47gcTcTM/0fKlKMB'></iframe>